 But let’s see each of these points in detail.

 Check your request for proper authentication credentials

 In order to reach a resource, you will need to authenticate with the server.
 This could mean:

 Make sure you’re sending the correct information in your requests in order to proceed.

 Verify that the username and password are correct

-If you have entered incorrect login information, then 401 status code will occur when trying to access a protected resource.
-Verify that the username and password are spelled correctly, as even small typos can cause 401 Unauthorized Access Message.
+If you have entered incorrect login data, then 401 status code will occur when trying to reach a protected resource.
+Verify that the username and password are spelled correctly, as even small typos can cause 401 status.

 Verify if there is an IP address filter in place

 Certain websites might limit which user IP addresses are allowed to reach the site.
 If your IP address is not on the approved list, then a 401 error message will be displayed when trying to reach the resource.